ocaml/v2.ocaml.org/site/docs/install.md

 other packages required to build the OCaml packages, but this will occur mostly automatically.

-####  Godi OCaml Linking Against Fink Libraries
-This method uses [GODI](#godi)'s version of OCaml and uses [Fink](http://fink.sourceforge.net/) to provide any additional third party libraries that do not come with Mac OS X. This is done because the version of OCaml in Fink is older (3.08 in the unstable branch) than the one in Godi.
-Also, Godi's package management system will recompile any packages when a dependent package is updated, ensuring that your OCaml build tree is always in good shape.

-There is the issue of knowing which Fink packages have to be installed before you can install some of the Godi packages with all optioned enabled.

 #### MacPorts
 [MacPorts](http://www.macports.org/), formerly known as DarwinPorts, is a package management system for Mac OS X based on the BSD ports system.